 - Reduction of tremors

 To understand the full extent of the benefits of medicinal cannabis, further human studies are required.

 Some side effects are specific to the THC cannabinoid; these can be serious and are associated with the compound’s psychoactive properties.
 These include an elevated heart rate, dry mouth, reduced reaction time, loss of memory and issues with coordination.
 In the event of overconsumption of THC, there is a risk of paranoia and anxiety, particularly if tolerance is low, and the psychoactive effects can be overwhelming.

 CBD, on the other hand, rarely exhibits significant side effects even if taken in a large dose.

 It is tolerated well and generally regarded as very safe to use.

 Cannabis in the UK is classified as a Class B drug and remains illegal for recreational use.
 Medical cannabis use became legal in 2018, providing it is prescribed by a registered specialist doctor.

 CBD oils and CBD-based products are legal in the UK, as long they contain less than 0.2% THC.
-You will find these on the shelves of many health shops and they are available to buy online.
+You will find these on the shelves of many wellness shops and they are available to buy online.
 When purchasing CBD products, look for high-quality products and check that the brand provides lab reports which highlight the content of THC and additional cannabinoids and terpenes.